Claudia Brücken: 2000–2018

 In March 2011, Brücken performed at the Scala, Kings Cross, London.
 She performed a selection of songs from her work with Propaganda, Act, Andrew Poppy, OneTwo and several numbers from her solo career.
-She was joined onstage by a variety of guests including Paul Humphreys, Glenn Gregory, Martyn Ware, Andrew Poppy, Susanne Freytag, Ralf Dorper and Andy Bell.
+She was joined onstage by a variety of guests including Paul Humphreys, Glenn Gregory, Martyn Ware, Andrew Poppy, Susanne Freytag, Ralf Dörper and Andy Bell.
 The concert was called 'This Time: It's Claudia Brücken'.
 The concert was recorded and released on 23 July 2012 as a CD/DVD entitled This Happened: Live at the Scala, and was produced by Paul Humphreys and Martin Gooch who also directed.

-On 6 November 2012, Brücken released a new CD/vinyl set entitled The Lost Are Found, a collection of "lost" songs from artists such as the Pet Shop Boys, Julee Cruise and The Band, whose second album The Band contains "Whispering Pines" which lends the album its title.
+On 6 November 2012, Brücken released a new album titled The Lost Are Found, a collection of "lost" songs from artists such as the Pet Shop Boys, Julee Cruise and the Band, whose second album The Band contains "Whispering Pines" which lends the album its title.
 A video for "Whispering Pines" was released as the album's first single in December.
+The album was produced by Stephen Hague.
+The second single, a cover of David Bowie's "Everyone Says 'Hi", was released as a single in the UK and Germany on 18 March 2013, alongside an accompanying video.

 Brücken played live in the UK in March 2013.
 Germany tour dates were postponed after an announcement on 7 March reporting that Paul Humphreys would have to withdraw from the original dates.

-In October 2014, Brücken released a new solo album, entitled Where Else...
-(Cherry Red), a collaboration with co-writer and producer John Williams.
+In October 2014, Brücken released a new solo album, entitled Where Else... (via Cherry Red Records), a collaboration with co-writer and producer John Williams.

-2018 to date: xPropaganda
+2018–present: xPropaganda

-For two nights in March 2018, Brücken, along with Propaganda bandmate Susanne Freytag, performed the Propaganda album "A Secret Wish" in its entirety at The Garage in London under the name X-Propaganda.
-By 2021 the duo of Brücken and Freytag decided that their band's name would be now styled as xPropaganda, with the duo recording a new album with producer Stephen Lipson called The Heart Is Strange.
-In February 2022, Universal Music announced that it would release The Heart Is Strange on the ZTT Label in May, a label the original line-up of Propaganda had signed to in the 1980s.
-The Heart Is Strange features the tracks "The Night", "Don’t (You Mess With Me)" and "No Ordinary Girl", with xPropaganda scheduled to play it live in 2022, with a line-up including Brücken, Freytag and Lipson.
-The album reached #11 on the UK charts, a higher position than the original Propaganda achieved forty years earlier.
+For two nights in March 2018, Brücken, along with former Propaganda bandmate Susanne Freytag, performed the Propaganda album A Secret Wish in its entirety at The Garage in London under the name X-Propaganda.
+By 2021 the duo of Brücken and Freytag decided that their band's name would be now styled as xPropaganda, with the duo recording a new album with producer Stephen Lipson titled The Heart Is Strange.
+In February 2022, Universal Music announced that it would release The Heart Is Strange on the ZTT label in May, a label the original line-up of Propaganda had signed to in the 1980s.
+The duo, along with Lipson, made a video for the single "Don't (You Mess With Me)". xPropaganda (including Lipson) toured during 2022 showcasing tracks from the new album, as well as playing tracks from A Secret Wish.
+The album reached No. 11 on the UK Albums Chart, a higher position than the original Propaganda achieved 40 years earlier.

+In July 2025, Brücken released a new solo album entitled Night Mirror via the Demon Music Group.
+Recorded in London between 2023-25 and produced by the British A&R executive/producer John Williams, the album peaked at No. 78 on the UK Albums Chart.